blacix/sw-version-manager/README.md

 # sw-version-utility
-Minimalist and portable py script for automatically incrementing software version in a C header and update it in git as well.
+Minimalist and portable py script for automatically incrementing software version in a C header file and update it in git as well.

 It might be useful for CI/CD.